West Sandy Creek Winery to Unveil New Wine at First Wine Walk

 • 2021 Texas Lenoir Blush – Deep crimson in color, this wine has notes of raspberry and mild citrus flavors.
 It’s sweet on the tongue and is the perfect complement to spicy food like barbeque, or pork cooked with a sweet rub.

-“We want to enhance the experience at West Sandy Creek Winery continuously, and we look forward to adding the Texas Cabernet Sauvignon to our current collection along with several imported wines,” Sandy McGinley, general manager of the winery.
+“We want to enhance the experience at West Sandy Creek Winery continuously.
+We look forward to adding the Texas Cabernet Sauvignon to our current collection along with several imported wines,” Sandy McGinley, general manager of the winery.
 “Doing so allows us to appeal to various palates and individual preferences.”

-The imported wines now available at West Sandy Creek include:
+The imported wines now available at West Sandy Creek Winery include:

 • Los Dos Cave Brut Rose